Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas,

 Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas

-They do not have Paypal for example and have limited online skills.
+They do not have PayPal, for example, and have limited online skills.
 You also cannot just wire transfer funds to a bank in Guatemala.
 Banks here hold wire transfers for up to three weeks.
 Most weavers do not have bank accounts or trust the banks.
-Using our systems we collect payments at the time of order, withdraw the funds through our Guate Bank Accounts and hand-deliver the money to the Weavers.
+Using our systems, we collect payments at the time of order, withdraw the funds through our Guate Bank Accounts, and hand-deliver the money to the Weavers.

 Guatemala Fashion Tipico, Huipiles, Skirts Cortes, Belts Fajas

-We are interested in very intricate designs which I believe require a high thread count.
+We are interested in very intricate designs, which I believe require a high thread count.
 Below are some examples of Huipiles that show the detail we’re interested in.
 The design aspect being intricate is not a problem, I assume you are looking for a design and style that cannot be found online from others.
 Which is not a problem.

 More education for you, quantity makes no difference to the Weavers.
 You will need to kind of let go of the American Manufacturing point of view.
 I will explain the production process.
 I go to Rosa or any weaving Co-Op we work with and ask for 600 straps, the Co-Op then asks the woman in the co-op to produce each piece.
 The time is, all the same, to produce 1 or 1000 as far a labor and materials are concerned as this is not an assembly line.